-This year's summer learning packets include Language Art and Math assignments.
-For incoming 5th - 8th graders, completion of the summer assignments is required.
+This year's summer learning packets are strictly reading/Language Arts assignments.
+For incoming 4th - 8th graders, completion of the summer assignments is required.
 The assignments will count as letter grades in the fall.

 ADW Summer Learning: The Archdiocese has created a summer learning resource page for each grade level.
 This is completely optional but will give you a place to go to explore content areas for activities and online resources.

 Summer vacation is a great time for kids to read.
 Studies have shown that reading over the summer helps students retain reading and learning skills during the long break from school.

 Below are some tips for encouraging reading from the American Library Association.
 Just remember to let your children choose books that interest them and to set aside time for reading each day.
 Enjoy your summer and don’t forget to read!